Gift sets are one of the safest picks for any bourbon-curious recipient — they arrive ready to give with no assembly required.

 This is the set I recommend when someone wants a single gift that covers both the pour and the presentation.
 The decanter works for displaying bourbon on a bar cart, and the glasses are sized right for a standard 2oz neat pour or an Old Fashioned.

 One note: decanters are best for bourbon you plan to drink within a few months.
 Long-term storage is better in the original bottle with its tighter seal.
 But for a bottle you are actively enjoying, a good decanter makes every pour feel like an occasion.
+If the decanter is the centerpiece of the gift rather than a bonus, our best whiskey decanters guide breaks down three sets worth giving on their own.

 Best complete bourbon bar set